intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 Values File
 ===========

 This values file cannot be copied as it is.
-Before it can be used, *persistence.hostPath* and *postgres.persistence.hostPath* have to be changed to existing paths, which are shared with Docker Desktop.
+Before it can be used, *persistence.local.hostPath* and *postgres.persistence.hostPath* have to be changed to existing paths, which are shared with Docker Desktop.

 The values file contains minimal settings only, except *oms.db.resetData*, which was listed explicitly, even if it contains the default value only.